The Amen of nature is always a flower.

 24 August 2020

 Rabbit Brush is also known as gray rabbitbrush, or chamisa.
 This perennial shrub is a member of the Aster family along with sagebrush.
 Flowers bloom from August to October as other plants are fading, providing vivid color and a pollen source for insects late in the summer.
 If you travel to central and southern Utah many fields are ablaze with color!
 The shrubs reproduce via an abundance of small, wind-dispersed seeds and can also sprout from the base.
 Native Americans reportedly used Rabbit Brush as a yellow dye, to make a medicinal tea, and for chewing gum.

-The bad and the ugly are Russian Thistle and ragweed.
 The Russian Thistle is an invader brought to the United States about 1873 by Ukrainian immigrants to South Dakota.
 It was accidentally introduced as a contaminant in flax seeds and quickly spread throughout the west.
 Although it is generally not beneficial to livestock, it was credited for saving cattle during the Great Depression.
 It is the inspiration behind the great cowboy song, Tumbling Tumbleweeds, which you can hear by clicking this link!

 The Western Ragweed is flowering and will soon release billions of pollen spores into the air, peaking around Labor Day.
 This is one of the major banes of 10 to 20 percent of the population that sufferers from allergies.
 This plant is native to North America, and we in turn have shared it with the rest of the world!
 It is now naturalized in parts of Europe, Asia, Australia, and South America.